-With the redefinition of Community and Intermediate punishments under the JRA, special probation (i.e., a split sentence) is one of two punishment conditions limited to Intermediate punishment sentences (the other, drug treatment court, is not available statewide).
-Table 3 examines the use of special probation from CY 2019 to CY 2023, with a breakdown by origin - whether special probation was ordered as part of the sentence at initial judgment or whether it was ordered through a modification of probation conditions.
-Of the 12,301 sentences that included special probation ordered in CY 2023, 90% were at initial judgment.
-A similar proportion of felons and misdemeanants had their special probation sentences ordered at initial judgment (91% and 90% respectively) and through a modification (9% and 10% respectively).
+With the redefinition of Community and Intermediate punishments under the JRA, special probation (i.e., a split sentence) is one of two punishment conditions limited to Intermediate punishment sentences (the other, judicially managed accountability and recovery court, is not available statewide).
+Table 3 examines the use of special probation from CY 2020 to CY 2024, with a breakdown by origin - whether special probation was ordered as part of the sentence at initial judgment or whether it was ordered through a modification of probation conditions.
+Of the 11,361 sentences that included special probation ordered in CY 2024, 90% were at initial judgment, with the same breakdown for felons and misdemeanants.